kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Arcane Defense</summary>
     You have studied enough magic to understand the limitations and flaws of most spells.
-You have Expertise when using a reaction to identify an arcane spell being cast.
+You have <b>Expertise</b> when using a reaction to identify an arcane spell being cast.
 If you recognize it, you gain advantage on any saves against that spell.
     <details>
       <summary>Mage Slayer</summary>
       You have practiced techniques useful to combat spellcasters and gain the following benefits.
       <ul><li>When an adjacent arcane spellcaster casts a spell, you can use a reaction to make a melee attack against that creature.
-In addition, if you are the target, you have Expertise on saves against the effect.</li>
+In addition, if you are the target, you have <b>Expertise</b> on saves against the effect.</li>
       <li>When you damage a creature concentrating on a spell, it has disadvantage on saves to maintain concentration.</li></ul>
     </details>
   </details>

   <details>
     <summary>Arcane Symbols</summary>
-    You recognize many of the symbols used during the practise of arcane magic and have Expertise on checks to deduce the purpose of such symbols.
+    You recognize many of the symbols used during the practise of arcane magic and have <b>Expertise</b> on checks to deduce the purpose of such symbols.
   </details>

   <details>
     <summary>Artifice</summary>
     The understanding of how magic is infused and bound in objects.
-This skill allows you to better analyze and understand the secrets of magic items and artifacts, granting Expertise on checks concerning magical items, including researching its history, identifying its existence or deducing its use.
+This skill allows you to better analyze and understand the secrets of magic items and artifacts, granting <b>Expertise</b> on checks concerning magical items, including researching its history, identifying its existence or deducing its use.
 If you examine an item or area for 10 minutes, treat it as if you had cast detect magic.
     <details>
       <summary>Master Attuner</summary>
       Your superior understanding of magic items allows you to master their use, allowing you to attune to one additional magic item.